njmittet/gradle-examples/gradle-tutorials/building-java-web-applications/README.md

-# Java Web Application
+# building-java-web-applications

-Gradle includes a war plugin for building Java web applications, and the community supplies an excellent plugin called gretty for testing and deploying web applications on Jetty or Tomcat.
-This guide demonstrates how to build a simple web app and deploy it on Jetty.
+Gradle includes a war plugin for building Java web applications.
+The community-provided plugin [Gretty](https://github.com/gretty-gradle-plugin) can be used for testing and deploying web applications on Jetty or Tomcat.
+This example demonstrates how to build a simple web app and deploy it on Jetty.